 Towards an Integrated Planning Approach to Landscape Connectivity

-This three year project is aimed at the development of an integrated approach for the sustainable planning, design, and implementation of crossing infrastructure and improved landscape connectivity.
-Safe Passage: Towards an Integrated Planning Approach for Landscape Connectivity aims to: (re)connect landscapes for the safe passage of humans and wildlife; reach Canada’s predominantly urban population by bringing landscape connectivity issues to the urban scale; and improve our contemporary relationship with wildlife in and around our cities through innovative planning and design.
+This partnership advances an integrated approach for the sustainable planning, design, and implementation of crossing infrastructure and improved landscape connectivity to: (re)connect landscapes for the safe passage of humans and wildlife; reach predominantly urban populations by bringing landscape connectivity issues to the urban scale; and improve our contemporary relationship with wildlife across urbanizing landscapes through innovative planning and design.